flairNLP/flairnlp.github.io/docs/tutorial-training/how-model-training-works.md

 description: How model training works in Flair
 ---

 # How model training works in Flair

+In this section, we explain the main ideas of model training in Flair.

-In Flair, all models are trained the same way using the ModelTrainer.
-This tutorial illustrates how the ModelTrainer works and what decisions you have to make to train good models.
+In particular, we give an introduction to the `ModelTrainer` class, and discuss what decisions you have to make to train good models.

 ## Example: Training a Part-of-Speech Tagger

 As example in this chapter, we train a simple part-of-speech tagger for English.
 To make the example run fast

 - we downsample the training data to 10%
 - we use only simple classic word embeddings (gloVe)